Davigo-Studio/govigedit-docs-new/docs/guides/getting-started.md

 Make sure you're using this *exact* version, as other versions of Unity are not compatiable.
 Make sure to also install **Android Build Support** along side it, as it is needed for Quest support.

-If you don't want to use Unity Hub, you can also grab Unity from [the Unity download archive](https://unity3d.com/get-unity/download/archive).
+If you don't want to use Unity Hub, you can also grab Unity from [the Unity download archive](https://unity3d.com/get-unity/download/archive), however we do not provide support for this method.

 ## Step 1 - Setting up a new project